AresMUSH/aresmush.com/tutorials/config/fs3skills_xp.md

 When you have spent the total number of XP needed for the new ability rating, your rating rises.

-{% note %}
+### Costs for First Rating

-The first rating point (e.g. "Everyman" or "Interest") always costs 1XP and raises immediately.
-You cannot change this.
+The first rating point (e.g. "Everyman" or "Interest") always costs 1XP and raises immediately.  **You cannot change this.**

-{% endnote %}
+### Costs for Subsequent Ratings

 You can configure how many XP are needed for subsequent ratings after the first.

-Consider the following example configuration:
+The format is:

+    ability_type:
+      current rating: cost
+      current rating: cost

+For example:

     language:
         1: 4
         2: 12

+Raising a Language from 1 (Beginner) to 2 (Conversational) costs 4 XP and going from 2 (Conversational) to 3 (Fluent) costs 12 XP.
+Assuming a 1-month cooldown between raises, it will take 4 months to become Conversational and 12 to become Fluent.

+Here's another example:

         action:
             1: 1
             2: 2

-Raising a Language from 1 (Beginner) to 2 (Conversational) costs 4 XP and going from 2 (Conversational) to 3 (Fluent) costs 12 XP.
-Assuming a 1-month cooldown between raises, it will take 4 months to become Conversational and 12 to become Fluent.
+            ... etc.

 Raising an Action Skill in that example is much easier.
 It takes only 1 XP to go from 1 (Everyman) to 2 (Fair) and 2 XP to go from 2 (Fair) to 3 (Competent).
 After that, though, the costs go up rapidly.

+### XP Skill Caps

 If you don't want folks to advance beyond a certain skill level with XP, simply omit subsequent ratings from the costs chart.
-For example,
+For example:

         action:
             ...
             4: 6
             5: 8

-It will take 8 XP to go from 5 to 6, but you can't advance beyond that because there are no entries for 6 and 7 in the table.
-6 is effectively the maximum action skill rating.
+Since there are entries for 6 and 7 in the table, you can't advance beyond level 6 using XP alone.
+It would require a staff member to manually assign the skill.

 ## xp_cron